 The Board of Directors comprises two executive directors and one non-executive director.
-The executive directors, Trevor Brown and John Richardson, are not considered to be independent.
-The Board has determined that the non-executive director Paul Ryan is independent.
+The executive directors Antony Legge and John Richardson are not considered to be independent.
+The Board has determined that the non-executive director Richard Clarke is independent.

 The Board has established an audit committee and a remuneration committee, with formally delegated duties and responsibilities and each with written terms of reference.

 Audit and Compliance Committee

-The Audit and Compliance Committee is chaired by Paul Ryan with John Richardson as a member.
+The Audit and Compliance Committee is chaired by Richard Clarke with Antony Legge and John Richardson as members.
 The Audit and Compliance Committee is expected to meet at least four times a year and otherwise as required.
 A non-executive director must be present at the meeting to form a quorum.
 It has responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed, and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors and advising on the appointment of external auditors.
 The Audit Committee will have unrestricted access to the Company’s external auditors.